Advanced Placement

 AP Exams at WGHS

-AP Exams will be paid for online thru mypaymentsplus.com.
+- AP Exams will be paid for online at totalregistration.net

 - AP exams are scheduled in May by the College Board and taken at WGHS.